inetis-ch/oc-richeditorsnippets-plugin/readme.md

 But if you customize the "Toolbar Buttons" in the "Editor settings", you may want to add `snippets` in the list, otherwise the button will not appear anymore.

-Note for October v2 users: actually we are not able to inject ourselves in the new richeditor toolbar.
+**Note for October 2 and 3 users**: actually we are not able to inject ourselves in the new richeditor toolbar.
 You will also need to configure it manually in the CMS settings.

 <a name="fields"></a>
 ## Example usage in fields.yaml